-Below is a summary of where all your recycling ends up after we have collected it from your house or from one of our recycling centres.
+On these pages is a summary of where your recycling ends up after we have collected it from your house or from one of our recycling centres.